Did you know that there are more neurons in your Enteric Nervous System (Gut Brain) as there are in your spinal cord?

 Here are 3 gut-healing herbs and recipes to incorporate into your routine

-Gentian root is the most classic digestive herb.
+Gentian root (Gentiana lutea) is the most classic digestive herb.

 It’s commonly used as a base for aperitifs — alcoholic beverages that are served before a meal.
 This old school tradition was popularized in France and spread like wildfire.
 Now it’s practiced around the globe!